 Prep

-Interviews are provided at the beginning of the year and at the beginning of Term 2.
+Interviews are provided at the beginning of the year within the first week, and again at the end of Terms 1 and 3.
 Written reports are provided at the end of Semester One and Two.

 Years One to Six